Binance Portfolio Redesign

 Regulatory-aware progressive disclosure

 Margin and futures are geo-restricted.
-Rather than separate layouts, the Leveraged page degrades gracefully — educational empty states when features are unavailable, expandable details when positions exist.
-One layout, 100+ countries.
+Rather than separate layouts, the Leveraged page smoothly disclosed. educational empty states when features aren't available, full details when they are.

 design thinking